Equipment

 Straight back straight through (SBST) strokes minimize rotation, keeping the putter face square to the target line throughout the stroke.
 This motion requires more manipulation but can excel on slower greens where distance control matters most.
 PGA Tour statistics show SBST putters average 0.3 fewer putts per round on greens rolling under 10 on the Stimpmeter.

-Knowing your stroke type before you shop saves time and money.
+Knowing your stroke type before you shop saves time and money, similar to how understanding your swing characteristics helps when selecting the right wedge bounce and grind for your course conditions.
 Most fitters use simple tests - hanging a putter from your fingers shows its natural toe hang, while a mirror drill reveals your stroke path after just ten repetitions.

 Play